kburchfiel/kburchfiel-dash-plotly-demo/Program_Notes_v2.md

 At this point, I had a pretty good foundation for my app: I had a database with statistics; I had means of connecting to the database online and offline; and I had some sample Plotly code that I could adjust to display the items shown within the app.

 I'm now working on adding in additional Plotly charts.
 I hope to introduce more interactive charts in the future (e.g. that allow users to select different values to compare).

+Some chart ideas I have in mind include:

+* Average flight distance by airplane (this may involve grouping similar airplanes into bins and also creating a widebody/narrowbody category)

+* Top 10-20 airlines for a user-selected airport (similar to the graph and table I've included that show the top origin airports for a user-selected airport)

+* Adding at least one corresponding data table for each chart

+* Average distance by plane

+* A chart in which the user can choose at least 3 comparison variables in order to understand a given dataset (e.g. domestic/international traffic for the top 4 airlines at the top 5 airports.
+In this case, the comparison variables would be (1) destination airport, (2) airline, and (3) domestic/international traffic)

+* More filter options for each graph

+* A chart showing traffic by airport by year (would be an interesting way to infer which airports cater to tourists vs. business/VFR traffic)